 Imagine staring at a math problem so complex, so intimidating, that it feels like trying to solve the mysteries of the universe.
-The symbols blur together, the equations twist and turn like a labyrinth, and the solution seems impossibly out of reach.
+Now, the symbols blur together, the equations twist and turn like a labyrinth, and the solution seems impossibly out of reach.
 We’ve all been there, haven’t we?
 That moment when a single algebra question stands between us and a sense of accomplishment, or perhaps, a passing grade.

 Main Subheading